CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 # Exercise 3: Cloud App Security

+  In this exercise you will use the  Cloud App Security portal to identiify the senstivity and criticality of data and apps owned by an organization and address them.

 ### Task 1 : Discover Apps with Cloud App Security

 1. Microsoft Cloud App Security is a multimode Cloud Access Security Broker (CASB).
 It provides rich visibility, control over data travel, and sophisticated analytics to identify and combat cyberthreats across all your cloud services.